jstix/Notebook-exemplars-for-GLOW-users/README.md

 This content aims to provide support and learning materials for teachers to adopt and use the Noteable service across schools in Scotland.

+### References

+These exemplars were informed by a number of resources, including:
+ - The PRIMM approach for teaching and learning programming - https://blogs.kcl.ac.uk/cser/2017/09/01/primm-a-structured-approach-to-teaching-programming/
+ - Geeks for Geeks, a computing science portal for well-written examples of code, documentation and related materials: https://www.geeksforgeeks.org/
+ - Scottish Qualification Authority curricula - https://www.sqa.org.uk/sqa/48486.html

 This a breakdown of available materials in this repository:

 ## National 3 Notebooks (found in National 3 folder)